 The origin of the term is unclear.
 Although Professor Sheri Parks of the University of Maryland claims to have coined it circa 2005, it apparently has been in use among journalists (and FARK.com) for years before that.
 It's also been referred to as "missing pretty girl syndrome" and "damsel in distress syndrome".
-Although it appears to be a primarily American phenomenon, a similar coverage bias is reported to exist in the United Kingdom, and some people believe Canada and Australia have a similar disinterest in the fate of their own missing minority persons—and (in Canada, at least) disenfranchised in general; this is how Robert Pickton was able to get away with killing over fifty Vancouver prostitutes.
+In particular, the United States (and to a lesser extent Canada) has the AMBER Alert, which is a special alert code for child abductions and was named for the young white daughter of influential parents.

-That being said, the most likely ignored missing person is the Disposable Sex Worker and/or the Disposable Vagrant.
-Presumably the inspiration for the Trope is the White Knighting mind-set.
+The most likely ignored missing person is the Disposable Sex Worker and/or the Disposable Vagrant.
 For more information, including a detailed breakdown of the coverage cycle and links to dozens of cases, see this article at Wikipedia.
 This column at CNN.com has some thoughts on it, and in the years since this trope entry was first written many more writers have weighed in on the topic.

-Briefly referenced in the Confessor arc of Kurt Busiek's Astro City, when a series of ritualistic killings becomes worthy of a public panic only after an archetypal blonde school sweetheart type becomes one of the victims.
+- Briefly referenced in the Confessor arc of Kurt Busiek's Astro City, when a series of ritualistic killings becomes worthy of a public panic only after a white girl becomes one of the victims.

 Brenda: Oh come on.
 Cindy, the news is on!
 Another little white girl fell down a well!
 Fifty black people got their ass beat by the police today, but the whole world gotta stop for one little whitey down a hole!

-Lampshaded in L.A.
-Confidential when Inez Soto ties the men who kidnapped, brutalized, and raped her to the murders of white people at the Nite Owl diner, because otherwise nobody in 1950s Los Angeles would care about getting justice for a Mexican immigrant.
+- Lampshaded when Inez Soto ties the men who kidnapped, brutalized and raped her to the murders of white people at the Nite Owl diner because otherwise, nobody in 1950s Los Angeles would care about getting justice for a Mexican immigrant.

 Helen Lyle: "Yeah, but y'know what bugs me about the whole thing?
 Two people get brutally murdered and the cops do nothing, whereas a white woman goes in there and gets attacked and they lock the place down."